Skip to main content

 On the road:

-• Give yourself more following distance — the extra weight means longer stopping distances
+• Allow more following distance — the extra weight means longer stopping distances

 • Take turns wider and slower than normal

-• If the trailer starts swaying, gently apply the brakes — don't accelerate or steer sharply
+• If the trailer starts swaying, gently apply brakes — do not accelerate or steer sharply

 Parking:

-• Always chock the trailer wheels when parked
+• Chock the trailer wheels when parked on any incline

-• Engage the trailer's parking brake if it has one
+• Engage the trailer's parking brake if equipped

 • Lower the tongue jack before unhitching

-• Remember Tow Mode resets when you leave — re-enable it next time
+• Tow Mode resets when you leave — re-enable it next time

 Trailer Sway: What to Do